Super-Protocol/solutions/readme.md

 ## Introduction

-There are the solutions that are already deployed on Super Protocol and are available to all testnet participants.
+This repository contains solutions that are already deployed on Super Protocol and are available to all testnet participants.
 Some solutions designed for end users and require only some input data to function.
 Then there are base images used by other solutions which could only be accessed through [Command-line Interface (CLI)](https://github.com/Super-Protocol/spctl).

 |Solution|Description|
 | :- | :- |